NEAR-Edu/welcome-track/docs/entrepreneurs/03-launch-your-business-on-near.md

+---
+title: Launch your business on NEAR
+---

 If you’re an entrepreneur running a business and you’re curious about how to bring ii to NEAR take a look at these resources:

 Courses: